-Shocked and petrified as to what could happen if the dogs came remotely close to her, Hannah screamed within herself: “God, if you get me out of this situation, I’ll never do this again.”
+Shocked and petrified as to what could happen if the dogs came remotely close to her, Hana screamed within herself: “God, if you get me out of this situation, I’ll never do this again.”

 It was a frightening, chaotic moment which skewed choices and bad decisions had led her to.

-From a young age, Hannah could sense a feeling of emptiness.
+From a young age, Hana could sense a feeling of emptiness.
 Unsettled, pretending to be someone she wasn’t, getting into trouble at school, she knew she needed help, but didn’t know who to ask or even what to ask for.

 Knowing that she needed to make drastic changes, she soon entered women’s addiction recovery centre, Benaiah, in the north east of Scotland.

 In Benaiah, stripped of drink and drugs, Hana got a sobering realisation of just how much damage her substance abuse had done.

 “I couldn’t look people in the eyes – all my confidence had gone.
 I looked like I didn’t want to be there but the reality was that I was actually desperate to be there and to get the help that was on offer.

 “As time went on I started to get more and more confident, growing into myself and finding out who I was as a person – discovering what I liked and didn’t like – not allowing other people to sway me.

 “I changed as a person massively and the key to the transformation was really opening up in my counselling sessions.
 I tried my best to make the most of evey hour I had in there.